-Based in Columbia, the Columbia Orchestra is a community orchestra in its 45th season with 85-100 members.
-In FY17, the Orchestra formed a partnership with the Columbia Jazz Band to expand its musical offerings.
-A recent strategic planning process confirmed the organization’s three-part mission to foster lifelong appreciation of, enthusiasm for, and participation in music by providing high-quality musical performances, educational resources, and opportunities for local musicians to perform great music.
-The Orchestra performs not only the masterworks of the classical repertoire but also works by today’s new generation of composers.
+Columbia is the second largest city in the state of Maryland.
+The community is culturally and generationally diverse, and its residents are strong supporters of the arts and are advocates for excellent music programs in their public schools.
+The Columbia Orchestra is a 501(c)(3) nonprofit community orchestra in its 45th season.
+The organization’s mission is to foster lifelong appreciation of, enthusiasm for, and participation in music by providing high-quality musical performances, educational resources, and opportunities for local musicians to perform great music.
+Orchestra membership consists of 85-100 volunteer musicians, about a third of whom hold degrees in music and who are selected by audition.
+The Orchestra is known for offering a range of innovative programs, soloists, and a quality of performances and was recognized with the American Prize in Orchestral Programming for its remarkably courageous programming approach, which combines well-known classical masterworks with new works by today’s composers, designed with the goal of reaching the entire community.
 Annual offerings currently include an Orchestra Series of four classical concerts and one Symphonic Pops concert, a free Chamber Series, a Family Series including Young People's Concerts and Family Holiday Concerts, and a free outdoor summer pops concert.
-The Jazz Band offers a Jazz Series and participates in local outdoor concerts and festivals.
-The Orchestra offers several educational programs including local pre-school programs, in-school concerts and instruction for elementary school children, open rehearsals, and pre-concert discussions.
-The Orchestra is led by Music Director Jason Love and the Jazz Band by Music Director Fred Hughes.
+In FY17, the Orchestra also formed a partnership with the Columbia Jazz Band to expand its musical offerings.
+The Jazz Band, which has its own director, offers a Jazz Series and participates in local outdoor concerts and festivals.
+The Orchestra offers educational initiatives including local pre-school programs, in-school concerts for elementary school children, and open rehearsals.
 Pre-pandemic, the organization reached an annual audience of 15,000.
-In FY22, over 11,000 people enjoyed the Orchestra’s in-person and virtual offerings.
-The Orchestra is led by a 15-member Board of Directors and operates with an annual budget of approximately $328,000.
+In FY22, over 11,000 people enjoyed the Orchestra’s in-person and virtual offerings, and we are delighted by the number of patrons who returned to live performances as the Orchestra resumed its full normal season programming in FY23.
+The Orchestra has three part-time staff members in addition to the Music Director, is supported by volunteers, and is led by a 16-member Board of Directors.
+It operates with an annual budget of approximately $330,000.

 Roles and Responsibilities